chrisgleissner/loom-webflux-benchmarks/README.md

 Like the previous scenario, but instead of just getting movies, we are now additionally saving them:

-- 75% of requests are GET requests which are split into three groups, each requesting movies by a specific director.
+- 75% of requests are GET requests which are split into three groups, each requesting movies by a different director.
 - 25% of requests are POST requests.

 For further details, please see the [movies](#movies) section.